Kotlin/anko/README.md

 }
 ```

-If you specify `layoutParams`, but omit `with` and/or `height`, their default values are both `WRAP_CONTENT`.
+If you specify `layoutParams`, but omit `width` and/or `height`, their default values are both `WRAP_CONTENT`.
 But you always can pass them explicitly, for sure.
 Use [named arguments](http://kotlinlang.org/docs/reference/functions.html#named-arguments), it's convenient.

 Some convenient helper properties to notice:
 - `horizontalMargin` sets both left and right margins,